Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 1. Ordinary World
 Episodes: 1, 2

+Max wants to be a cybervator like everyone else

 Max is shown dreaming about the day he decide to become a Cybervator to defeat Kyshumu

-Max wants to be a cybervator like everyone else
+Spike wakes up Max and tells him that hiim that he is going to miss the match that is maye be a championship match

+After watching and playing a CNS game spike recommends that Max join.

+- Spike: you should join.
+Max:the CNS.

+- Spike: yea your pretty good you never lost a single match you even beat the cybervators and and no one beats them much less play/against them.

+- Max: Haha thanks for the compliment but the live CNS is a whole another league

 It is assumed that he did not have the tail gene because his parent was a citizen despite the 99% chance that he should have a tail